highcharts/highcharts/docs/getting-started/how-to-set-options.md

 Note: The themes supplied with Highcharts download use this function.
 See [Themes](https://highcharts.com/docs/chart-design-and-style/themes) for more information.

-For a full reference of the options available, see the [Highcharts options reference](https://api.highcharts.com/highcharts) or the [Highstock options reference](https://api.highcharts.com/highstock).
+For a full reference of the options available, see the [Highcharts options reference](https://api.highcharts.com/highcharts) or the [Highcharts Stock options reference](https://api.highcharts.com/highstock).